Peloton has over 24,000 classes to choose from but only a few are focused on your glutes.

 If you like running, then you can really develop strong-looking glutes simply by shifting more towards the intervals instead of a steady pace race.

-#4: Uphill Walking
+7. Uphill Walking

 If you live in a place with hills and mountains, go outside and walk uphill.
 If you don’t, find a place with a steep staircase and walk up and down.

 This will activate your glutes and can be done on your days off, as a part of your active recovery program.

-If your goal is to develop strong-looking glutes, your number one goal is to spend some time prior to your class on glute activation.
+- If your goal is to develop strong-looking glutes, your number one goal is to spend some time prior to your class on glute activation.